 The Fish Camp – Session A

-Is your kid looking for a week of fish-tastic fun?
-This camp will give them a chance to explore all things fishy!
+Is your little one looking for a week of fish-tastic fun?
+This camp will give them a chance to dive into all things fishy!
 Campers will spend the week learning about fish, visiting a variety of fishing locations, and getting hooked on fishing.
 Activities include practicing casting, building our own fishing rod with supplies we forage in the forest, and checking out a variety of different fishing locations.
+This camp is always a fan favorite and we can’t wait to dive in!

 Note: Sessions A and B of Fish Camp are duplicate experiences of the same camp.
 They are not a series or continuation; we just made more available due to popular demand!
 Campers may only register for one session to ensure that as many kids as possible are able to take part in the experience.